+Today I am sharing Kalaw hill lodge review.
 I am glad to say Myanmar was my country no 38.
 During my travels, I like to add off the beaten track experience wherever I can.
-Most travellers visit Bagan, Yangon/Rangoon and Inle Lake in Myanmar but few visit less crowded Kalaw.
+Most travelers visit Bagan, Yangon/Rangoon and Inle Lake in Myanmar but few visit less crowded Kalaw.
 If you are after nature, simple village life but with a touch of comfort and luxury consider visiting Kalaw in Myanmar.
-Read here for things to do in Kalaw.

 Now, about The Hotel-Kalaw Hill Lodge